 If you can produce enough pieces you could even set up at a few craft shows.
 Living Heritage Country Shows has an annual list of craft shows on its website, and Craft4Crafters also lists upcoming events if you happen to be based around the South West.

 Don’t overlook the joy of internet selling.
 If you get some good items together and put clear pictures online, people will be keen to buy from you.

 Choose places like eBay to market and sell your items, and once you get into the swing of things you could even start up your own eBay marketplace.
 We’ve got the how-to guide on eBay selling here.

 You could also set yourself up with your own Etsy store.
-Setting it up is free and you are able to personalise and customise your store, too!
-The best part is that their commission fee is only 3.5% – a lot lower than eBay’s 9%.
+Setup is free and you’re able to personalise and customise your store, too!
+The best part is that their commission fee is only 5% – a lot lower than eBay’s 9%.

-Loveknitting.com has also launched a site (designers.loveknitting.com) which allows you to showcase and sell your knitting designs really easily.
+Lovecrafts is a specialised site allowing you to showcase and sell your knitting designs really easily.

 Knitting is a great skill to have, and many people are envious of those who can sit click-clacking away and produce a beautiful creation.

-So, rather than knitting your friend/relative/boss a jumper that will take you forever, why not offer to teach them how to knit so they can do it themselves?
+So, rather than knitting your friend/relative/colleague a jumper that will take you forever, why not offer to teach them how to knit so they can do it themselves?

 You’ll need to have a certain level of understanding when you’re teaching others to knit.
 For example, if they make a mistake you need to know how to pick up where they went wrong, sort the problem out and guide them in the right direction.

 You can offer to teach people on a one-to-one basis or in a class, at your house or somewhere nice like a cafe or bookshop.
 Read here about London knitter and teacher Aneeta Patel, who enjoys the enthusiasm that both new and experienced knitters bring to her classes.